marcelo-ochoa/pgadmin4-docker-extension/README.md

 - Username: postgres
 - Password: postgrespw

-by choosing Save Password, above password is stored at PGAdmin4 internal storage and will remains until you de-install this extension.
+by choosing Save Password, the above password is stored at PGAdmin4 internal storage and will remain until you de-install this extension.

 ![Screenshot of Add New Server](screenshot2.png?raw=true)

+### Knowns caveats

+For some reasons that I don't know if you are using PGAdmin Docker Desktop Extension and want to switch to another extension such as Disk Usage by clicking at left side pane Extensions (Beta) -> Disk Usage main windows focus still at PGAdmin Extension, as a workaround just click on some left main pane options such as Home or Containers and go back to the desire extension.
+This problem is visible also when using Logs Explorer and the extension is showing a lot of logs.